This spot has been added by

 Other contributors You can help us keep this page up-to-date by uploading your pictures to the photo gallery, or by sending us your comments via the contact form

-Spotted moray eel at Anses d'Arlet
+Green sea turtle at Anses d'Arlet

 The village of Les Anses d’Arlet is located on the southwest coast of the island.
 From Fort-de-France, take the A1 to the airport, then the N5 south for a few miles.
 Turn right on D7, following the signs to Anses d’Arlet.
-The village is well signposted.
-There are many spaces to park in the village, near the beach, It takes about 40 minutes by car to reach Anses d’Arlet (20mi/35km) from Fort-de-France when the traffic is light.

-Anses d'Arlet snorkeling map
+Anses d'Arlet snorkeling map, Martinique

 A Caribbean trumpetfish encountered on the small reef facing the beach (zone 1 on the map).

-1 / The small rocky reef located near the pontoon (zone 1 on the map).
-It is a perfect snorkeling location for beginners and kids, as it is shallow (↕1-3m) and close to the beach.
+This reef features a snorkel trail, called “Sentier Sous-Marin Lakay”, made up of four information buoys.
 Many fish find shelter in the rocks, such as bluehead wrasse, blue tangs, and the abundant sergeant major.
-Beyond the reef you’ll find seagrass beds (↕3-5m), in which green sea turtles are frequently seen.
+Beyond the reef you’ll find seagrass beds (↕3-5 feet), in which green sea turtles are frequently seen.

-2 / The reef which fringes the northern coast of the bay (zone 2 on the map).
 It is mainly made of rocky scree, covered in places with corals, gorgonians and sponges.
 Along the reef, you may spot a great diversity of fish, such as French angelfish, peacock flounder and squirrelfish.

 You will find in the village of Les Anse d’Arlet a large choice of shops, restaurants, snacks and accommodation.